deployKF/website/content/about/community.md

 # Community

-The __deployKF__ community is a welcoming community of contributors and users.
+The __deployKF__ project is a welcoming community of contributors and users.
-We welcome participation from anyone who shares our mission to make it easy to build open ML Platforms on Kubernetes.
+We encourage participation from anyone who shares our mission of making it easy to build open ML Platforms on Kubernetes.

 ## Slack